Why were cornflakes invented?

 The bran

-Most people are getting less than half the amount of recommended fibre from their food.
+Most people are getting less than half the recommended amount of fibre from their food.
 That has grave implications for the microbiome and the wellness of the colon; generalised inflammation and bowel diseases abound.

 The bran extracted from the maize could be packaged and sold in health food shops to gullible people.
 That is where much of the B vitamins are found too.